Himanshu41311/PAWLUXE/README.md

 Pawluxe is a full-stack web application built to connect pet lovers across India.
 It allows users to list, adopt, or ethically adopt pets — including rescued animals and purebred pets — through a transparent and secure platform.

-> ⚠️ This is a solo-built, work-in-progress project using Java Spring Boot, PostgreSQL, and plain HTML/CSS/JavaScript.
-> Designed with a microservices architecture and modular REST APIs.

 ---